American describes scene in Wuhan amid coronavirus outbreak: 'Like something out of a sci-fi movie'

 SUBSCRIBE AND DOWNLOAD THE FOX NEWS RUNDOWN

-The outbreak has killed at least 132 people in China and sickened nearly 6,000 people worldwide, with five confirmed cases in the U.S. The Chinese government has confirmed 5,974 coronavirus cases in that country, surpassing the number of SARS cases in mainland China during the 2002-2003 outbreak, though the coronavirus death toll remains lower.
+The outbreak has killed at least 170 people in China and sickened more than 7,700 worldwide, with five confirmed cases in the U.S. In mainland China, it has already infected more people than were sickened during the SARS outbreak during the 2002-2003 outbreak, though the coronavirus death toll remains lower.

 It's like something out of a sci-fi movie.